rahulsinghh4/TSP/README.md

 # Variations

 The option to vary the choice of algorithm is available by altering the `christofides_serduykov.js` file.
-You may choose to implement a solution that provides a more accurate result or even choose to implement an exact algorithm if you intend on using a relatively small number of stops.
+If you know the number of destinations, n, is limited (n≤15), then you may choose to implement the exact solution instead of a heuritic algorithm.
+You can do this by modifying the `result.html` file, replacing the file path for `christofides_serdyukov.js` with `exact_solution.js`.
+This will provide the most optimal solution available.